“How many fear the dark only

-As the shadowy mist faded away, a dark foreboding man with charred brittle skin appeared.
+As the shadowy mist faded away, a foreboding man with charred brittle skin appeared.
 In the cracks, there glowed what appeared to be red-hot lava.
-His eyes were as red as burning coals as he stared them down.
-Ayana regained her bearings, Tarnink was behind her, sword drawn.
+His eyes were like embers as he glared at them.
+Ayana regained her bearings, Tarnink behind her, sword drawn.
 A small troop of twisted men circled them.

-Ayana found herself faced with this terrifying man.
+Ayana found herself faced with this monstrosity.
 His eyes glowed so hot that his stare burned into her.
-He was blind yet Ayana felt he could sense her, that he was looking at her.
+He was blind, yet Ayana felt he could sense her that he was looking at her.

 Tarnink stepped from behind Ayana and stood next to her.
 Ayana’s heart raced as she stared into the dead man before her.
 She knew now that the atrocity she was gazing upon was Arajuan.
 He was no longer the mythical creature of her childhood.
 She tried hard to hide her fear.
 She swallowed and searched deep within for courage.

-He stepped toward them.
+Arajuan stepped toward them.
 His soldiers stood still with blank twisted stares.
 The creatures of his army looked demented.
 Some appeared to be orcs and others zombies or skeletons.
 His march toward them was stiff and precise but Ayana sensed his focus was on her.
 She raised her bow as he stopped in front of her, her body stiffened.
-She tried to get her hands to shoot but she could not.
-Her breath quickened and her stomach turned.
-His scent was so familiar, comforting even.
+She tried to get her hands to shoot but she couldn’t.
+Her breath quickened, and her stomach turned.
+His scent was so familiar, it comforted her even.

 “Step aside you filthy elves,” Arajuan snarled.

 He broke the tip of her arrow off with his left hand; he held the broken arrow piece to his eye and grimaced.

 “And put your puny weapons away I have no interest in you.
 While you are here though I demand you tell me where a certain dragon is.”